Adriqun/C-CPP-SDL2/Jump and jump C, CPP, SDL2/readme.txt

 WORK IN PROGRESS
 Hello everyone!

-Ok first, game have a lot of bugs( made in one week )!
+Ok first, game have a lot of bugs
 I used C, C++ and SDL2 library.

 If you want to play just go to the folder bin and find file exe.